2025 in Absolute Championship Akhmat: Background

+The event was originally would take place in Ufa, Russia, with the main event was scheduled as a lightweight bout between 49-years old veteran Vener Galiev and Lom-Ali Nalgiev.
+However, the event has been moved to Moscow after Galiev's serious injury.
+As a results, a lightweight rematch between Alexander Matmuratov and Alexey Polpudnikov served as the new headliner.

 ACA 188: Gadzhiev vs. Pshukov

-Absolute Championship Akhmat 188: Gadzhiev vs. Pshukov was a mixed martial arts event held by Absolute Championship Akhmat on June 28, 2025 at the Bolshoy Ice Dome in Sochi, Russia.
+ACA 188: Gadzhiev vs. Pshukov was a mixed martial arts event held by Absolute Championship Akhmat on June 28, 2025, at the Bolshoy Ice Dome in Sochi, Russia.